VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

 ### 04-17
-    Import & Use expo-random and expo-crypto to generate and hash for Apple sign-in npx expo install expo-crypto
+    1- Import & Use expo-random and expo-crypto to generate and hash for Apple sign-in npx expo install expo-crypto
+    2- Develop a Post Detail Screen for comments on Posts.

 ### 04-16
     Option to sign in with apple to meet apple's requirements.